It all starts with the ocean.

 Protecting the ocean is a social justice issue too

 The ocean is a crucial source of food, livelihoods, and cultural identity for millions of people, especially in coastal and island communities.
-However, climate change, pollution, and overfishing disproportionately impact marginalized communities that rely on the ocean for survival.
+However, climate change, pollution, and overfishing impact marginalized communities that rely on the ocean for survival.
 Protecting ocean ecosystems is not just an environmental issue—it’s a social justice issue, ensuring that vulnerable populations maintain their rights to resources, food security, and sustainable economic opportunities.

 Source: Ocean Conservancy